 BmNPV may be infectious for Sf-9 and other cells, but the level is low.
 In contrast to the reports described above, other laboratories using viral constructs expressing reporter genes have detected replication of BmNPV and AcMNPV in heterologous cell lines.
-In one study, a BmNPV construct expressing the LacZ gene under the polyhedrin promoter in Sf-9, Sf-21 and Hi-5 cells was examined.
+In one study, a BmNPV construct expressing the LacZ gene under the polyhedrin promoter in Sf-9.
+Sf-21 and Hi-5 cells was examined.
 Compared with BmNPV infection in Bm5 cells, the BmNPV infections in the other cell lines were delayed with DNA replication detectable 3 to 5 days after being observed in BmN cells.
-In addition, the viral titers were much lower varying from 0.7 to 7% (10 to 10 pfu/ml) the level in BmN cells (26).
+In addition, the viral titers were much lower varying from 0.7 to 7% (106 to 107 pfu/ml) the level in BmN cells [38].
 Since this report utilized LacZ expression to trace the virus, it may be more sensitive than previous studies that utilized the visualization of polyhedron production to monitor viral replication.
 Indeed, these authors detected either very few or no polyhedra in the heterologous infections using a wt BmNPV with an intact polyhedrin gene.
-In another investigation, using an AcMNPV construct that expressed the firefly luciferase gene under the Drosophila heat shock promoter, luciferase activity was detected in both virus infected larvae and in larvae of the next generation (27).
+In another investigation, using an AcMNPV construct that expressed the firefly luciferase gene under the Drosophila heat shock promoter, luciferase activity was detected in both virus infected larvae and in larvae of the next generation [39].
 Therefore both these studies indicate that viral replication is occurring in the heterologous cell lines.
 Another report described AcMNPV DNA replication in BmN cells, but budded virions were not produced.
-In contrast, BmNPV DNA replication and BV production only occurred in Sf cells when they were superinfected with AcMNPV (28).
+In contrast, BmNPV DNA replication and BV production only occurred in Sf cells when they were superinfected with AcMNPV [40].

-Implication of a host factor in specifying host range in BmNPV and AcMNPV (29).
-In studies conducted in the absence of recombination, but by the intrahemocoelic injection of AcMNPV into 31 different strains of B. mori larvae, 14 permissive insect strains were identified.
+Implication of a host factor in specifying host range in BmNPV and AcMNPV [41].
+In studies conducted by the intrahemocoelic injection of AcMNPV into 31 different strains of B. mori larvae, 14 permissive insect strains were identified.
 A series of genetic crosses implicated a dominant host gene or set of linked genes that prevented AcMNPV infection in the resistant insects, but that are not present or do not interact with the virus in a negative manner in the susceptible insects.

 gp64: an AcMNPV and BmNPV host range determinant.
 The one study that is difficult to reconcile with the investigations described above examined the replication of BmNPV in Sf-9 and Tn-5 (Hi-5) cells.
 Their investigations suggested that the barrier to infection was caused by the inability of BmNPV to be translocated to the nuclei of the Sf-9 or Tn-5 cells.
-It was found that BmNPV constructs that lacked the BmNPV gp64 envelope fusion protein gene, but contained the AcMNPV gp64 gene, were able to be translocated to nuclei.
+It was found that

+BmNPV constructs that lacked the BmNPV gp64 envelope fusion protein gene, but contained the AcMNPV gp64 gene, were able to be translocated to nuclei.
 Although this process resulted in a productive infection in Hi-5 cells, replication in Sf-9 cells was still compromised.
 There are 22 codons that are different between these two genes.
-There is also the potential that the BmNPV gp64 orf may encode 19 additional amino acids at the N-terminus in transcripts initiated from late promoter elements (19).
+There is also the potential that the BmNPV gp64 orf may encode 19 additional amino acids at the N-terminus in transcripts initiated from late promoter elements [32].
 This study indicated that abortive replication was caused by the inability of BmNPV gp64 to facilitate fusion with the endosomal membrane.
-This would suggest that BmNPV GP64 has a major difference in biological properties compared to AcMNPV GP64, which has been demonstrated to allow entry into a wide array of vertebrate cells (e.g., (30)).
+This would suggest that BmNPV GP64 has a difference in biological properties compared to AcMNPV GP64, which has been demonstrated to allow entry into a wide array of vertebrate cells, e.g., [42].
+Recent evidence suggests that a single amino is the host range determinant in AcMNPV GP64.
+It is HIS155 and the equivalent amino acid in BmNPV is TYR153.
+Changing AcMNPV gp64 to HIS155TYR and that of BmNPV to TYR153HIS, decreased and increased the replication and cell spread of the respective viruses [43].